Skip to main content

 Common Questions

-As of January 2026, 87,692 children are registered with the Ontario Autism Program and waiting for funded therapy.
-At current funding rates, only about 400 new children receive therapy invitations each month, meaning most registered children face a 5-7+ year wait.
+As of January 2026, 88,175children are registered with the Ontario Autism Program and waiting for funded therapy.
+At current rates, approximately 448 new children receive therapy invitations each month while 974 register, so the unfunded waitlist grows by ~526 children per month.
+Most registered children face a 5+ year wait.
 The waitlist has grown every year since OAP's restructuring in 2019.

 Related Topics